hunteryuh/Tip-Calculator-Android/README.md

 ## Instructions

-Users need to type the total bill amount and the party size using keyboard, then click button 'COMPUTE TIP'.
+Users need to type the total bill amount and the party size using keyboard, then click button `COMPUTE TIP`.
 The amount of tip and total bill for each person will be calculated.

 ## Release information